Site updated Wednesday 01/18/2023

 Waivers for Languages We Do Not Teach

 Students who are native speakers of a language other than English and other than the languages taught at GMU, can also be tested and waive their GMU foreign language requirement.
 At least one semester or more before their graduation date, a student can be tested by an acceptable examiner in the language.
 It is best to get the examiner approved by our advisor, Xi Chen. xchen8@gmu.edu Like all other language waivers, no credit is given.
-Here is the link to the procedures and forms.
+Below is a link to the procedures and forms.

 Waiver Forms (used for being tested elsewhere for languages not taught at GMU)